Board of Directors

 Click here for a list of the current Officers and Directors.

 Elections are held every other year and all members in good standing who hold the credential of MD or DO are eligible to vote.

 You may nominate yourself, or someone else, by completing and submitting the Board nomination form.

 Once nominated, candidates will be asked to complete a short questionnaire explaining why they want to serve and how their service will benefit the ACCP.

 Nominations for the 2023-2027 term must be submitted no later than June 1st, 2023.
 The ACCP Nominating Committee will review the nominations and will submit a slate of candidates to the membership for approval by June 21st.
 At that time, procedures for challenging the slated candidates will be explained.

-Ballots will be e-mailed to all members, and the newly elected Board of Directors will be installed at the October 2021 meeting in Chicago, IL.
+Ballots will be e-mailed to all members, and the newly elected Board of Directors will be installed at the October 2023 educational conference.